Discover more from Risk+Progress

-To further inject competition into the healthcare system and limit the taxpayers’ cost for the Basic Package, it should come with a relatively high deductible to force consumers to be mindful of their spending and prevent abuse of the system.
+To further inject competition into the healthcare system and limit the taxpayers’ cost for the Basic Package, it should come with a relatively high deductible, requiring consumers to be mindful of their spending and prevent abuse of the system.
 This deductible could be in the $500-$1000 range.

 This concept is already being employed in Indiana, where high deductible plans are paired with health savings accounts, resulting in huge behavioral changes.
 Consumers are 67% less likely to go directly to expensive ERs for treatment, instead opting for cheaper urgent care facilities.
 They also opt for cheaper generic drugs compared to name brands.
 In total, residents with high deductibles spend about 35% less on healthcare compared with those on traditional insurance plans.

 This also hinges on the ability of consumers to compare prices.
 Currently, however, prices for medical goods and services are hidden in charge-masters that are accessible only to insurers.
 In fact, these list “prices” are not truly prices at all, but arbitrary anchors for negotiations with insurance companies.

-Like Singapore, my plan would mandate that all medical providers publicly list the cost of procedures, and do so in a “bundled” pricing format.
+Like Singapore, this plan would mandate that all medical providers publicly list the cost of procedures, and do so in a “bundled” pricing format.
 This is a prerequisite for empowering consumers to make informed choices and tilt the balance of power back in their favor.

 This plan is far from perfect.
 No healthcare design is going to satisfy everyone.
 What I have done is proposed a system that gives everyone basic coverage at no cost to them.
 It does this while preserving the innovative spirit, enhancing consumer choice, and restraining medical inflation.
-It’s about as close as we can get to solving the impossible trinity that is healthcare.
+It’s about as close as we can get to solving healthcare’s impossible trinity.